HELLLabs/website/README.md

 This repo is for the purpose of collaboration the website project for [HELL Labs](http://helllabs.in).
-_Start working for the front page of the website on `index.php` file.
+_Start working for the front page of the website on `index.html` file.
 It already contains the necessary templating for a HTML5 website._

 ## Just starting up? following these steps to get going...
----
 ### Step 1
 Clone the repo by `git clone git@gitlab.com:HELLLabs/website.git`
 ### Step 2